bartazouhair/printf/README.md

 12. Every time that I wanted to give up, if I saw an interesting textile, print whatever, suddenly I would see a collection.
 Handle the - flag character for non-custom conversion specifiers.

-13. Print is the sharpest and the strongest weapon of our party
-Handle the following custom conversion specifier:
+13. Print is the sharpest and the strongest weapon of our party Handle the following custom conversion specifier:

-14. The flood of print has turned reading into a process of gulping rather than savo ring
-Handle the following custom conversion specifier:
+14. The flood of print has turned reading into a process of gulping rather than savoring.Handle the following custom conversion specifier:
 15. *
 All the above options work well together.